Cirius1792/samle-cd/README.md

 ```
 pre-commit run --all-files
 ```
-From now on, at every commit attempt, our hook will trigger a maven build to catch any issue before they get into the trunk and preventing our pipeline to fail
+From now on, at every commit attempt, our hook will trigger a maven build to catch any issue before they get into the trunk and prevent our pipeline to fail